IPvXX/dotfiles-ascii-anime/README.md

 You know the drill heres some important infos:

+I dont know all the requirements for this, but you do need python installed.

 move fastfetch folder into ~/.local/share/

 move Wallpapers folder into ~/Pictures or change the directory in the waypaper config